 Good For Business, Bad For Customers

-Money, money and a little bit more money.
+Money, money and a little bit of more money.
 Game companies recognised the good source of bringing revenue and decided to use it.
 They are monetizing games to their full potential.
-It is not enough just to sell the game.
-The goal is to draw users into an endless circle of buying extra content.
+It is not enough just to sell a game.
+No, today the goal is to draw users into an endless circle of buying extra content.
 Because, if they miss that opportunity, there are millions of dollars staying outside their pockets.
 In 2015, League of Legends earned 1.6 billion dollars from microtransactions.
-Can you imagine that pile of money?
+Can you even imagine a pile of money of that size?

 Why is this happening, you ask?
 It is happening because it works.
 People are buying and always come back for more.
 That is the nature of modern, consumeristic age.
 We buy things we often don’t need.
-Go and check your closet.
-It is the truth that no one can deny.
+Just go and check your closet or your garage or your Steam library.

 Dota 2 Shows the Power of Microtransactions

-To bring balance back to the Universe, after mentioning LoL, I will talk a bit about DotA.
-Dota stands for Defense of the Ancients.
-It is a multiplayer online battle arena (MOBA) game whose goal is to fight against the competitive crowd and destroy their base (ancient).
+To bring balance back to the Universe after mentioning League of Legends, I will talk a bit about DotA.
+DotA stands for Defense of the Ancients.
+It is a multiplayer online battle arena (MOBA) where players are pit against each other in two teams, locked in a race to destroy their enemy’s base (ancient) first.
 It allows you to choose one hero and control him throughout the whole game session.
 DotA popularised this game genre and gathered millions of fans all over the world.
-After the world-wide success of the game mode, DotA emerged with an all new visual overhual with the launch of Dota 2.
+After the worldwide success of the game mode, DotA emerged with an all-new visual overhaul with the launch of Dota 2.

 Every year, there is an International Dota 2 Championship.
-And as with most tournaments, there is a money prize.
-For 2016, it was over 20 million dollars.
-What’s interesting is that the money was collected partly from microtransaction money.
-The deal was that 25 % from every microtransaction goes into the prize pool.
+And as with most tournaments, there is, in fact, a money prize.
+For 2016, the prize pool was well over 20 million dollars.
+What’s interesting is that the money was collected partly from microtransactions.
+The deal was that 25 % of every microtransaction goes into the prize pool.
 If this doesn’t demonstrate the power of microtransactions, then what does?

-Without a doubt, we live in the era of game playing and microtransactions.
+Without a doubt, we live in the era of video games and microtransactions.
 People who play games for most of their lives have divided opinions about microtransactions – some take it well, some not so much.
-But, the fact remains that microtransactions are more and more often seen within games, bringing money to game development companies.
+But, the fact remains that microtransactions are more and more often seen within games, bringing enormous revenue to game development companies.

-Many gamers criticise microtransactions, especially those that turn games into a pay-to-win.
+Many gamers criticise microtransactions, especially those that turn games into pay-to-win.
 It is ruining game experience, but also, there is a risk of spending a lot of money without even realising it.
 But, not to be exclusively negative about it, there is a possible balance.
-Microtransactions should exist and be offered to players, but they should not interfere with game content and impact gamer experience negatively.
+Microtransactions should exist and be offered to players as an option, but they should not interfere with game content and impact gamers’ experience negatively.
 They should be an addition that allows people to have more fun and please their esthetics criteria.
 Nothing more, nothing less.